viral32111/location-sharing/README.md

   * Helpful popups when theres an issue with something.
   * Confirmations for dangerous actions.
   * Follows Android styling conventions to maintain familiarity.

+I would publish screenshots of all these features in use, but the majority of them reveal too much personal information.
+Maybe one day in the future I'll do it anyway and just blur out the personal information.

 ## To-Do List